hanyuanye/C-Compiler/README.md

 # C Compiler
 C Compiler compiles a subset of C into x86 assembly.
-It currently supports returning mathematical or boolean expressions.
+It currently supports local variables, multi statement functions and mathematical/boolean expressions.

 ## Instructions